aaronNGi/bar.sh/README.md

 ## Description

-bar.sh is a simple, modular and efficient POSIX shell script with minimal use of sub-processes.
+bar.sh is a simple, modular, and efficient POSIX shell script implemented with minimal use of sub-processes.

 ### Features

 * Portable
-* Minimal use of sub-processes
+* Minimal sub-processes usage
-* Configured via config file
+* Configured via a single config file
-* Controlled via named pipe
+* Controlled through a named pipe (FIFO)
 * Bar content is printed to stdout
-* Bar modules are re-ordered and enabled via filesystem (mods-enabled.d)
+* Modules are enabled and ordered via a filesystem-based mechanism (mods-enabled.d)
-* Bar modules with separate update intervals
+* Individual update intervals per module
-* Bar modules can be triggered to update via IPC (named pipe)
+* Modules can be triggered to update via IPC (named pipe)
-* Bar modules which only show for a short period of time after being triggered
+* Support for temporary/ephemeral modules (e.g., backlight/volume popup)
-* Commands for exiting and reloading the bar script
+* Built-in commands for exiting or reloading the script

 ### Preview